mathkimchi/singularity/DEVLOG.md

 I haven't used the auto-generated queries yet.

 Uhm, this feels noticably slower, I can't remember if it is because of my new changes though.

+2024/11/2

+I think that was just because I had so many tabs open from the open/close session test.